marythedev/karthaus/README.md

 npm is utilized for package management and dependency tracking, streamlining the integration of third-party libraries and tools.

 #### Figma:
-Figma is used to create interface design and animations for the web store pages.
+Figma is used to create prototypes of interface design and animations for the web store pages.